Office of Tenant Protections Approved!

 Even in the celebration of the mayor’s announcement, residents maintain that we need more and stronger action to stop the housing crisis.
 A key message from the rally is to Senator John Velis, with residents telling him that he has our support as he fights for housing at the state level.

-The key policies residents are backing are 1) rent control, 2) tenants’ opportunity to purchase, which would give tenants the right of first refusal when landlords put their homes on the market, and 3) the zero carbon renovation fund, which would support housing renovations that retrofit our old housing stock, municipal buildings and schools – a real solution that addresses the intersections of housing and climate justice.
+Start a zero carbon renovation fund, which would support housing renovations that retrofit our old housing stock, municipal buildings and schools – a solution that addresses the intersections of housing and climate justice

 “It shouldn’t be legal to be kicked out of my home because the new owners want to line their pockets.
 I’m a human being, I’m not just a rent check,” said Melodi Johnson, a member of Neighbor to Neighbor who spoke at the rally.
 “There is state legislation that if passed would protect renters like me: Just Cause Eviction laws, that state there needs to be a reason to evict a tenant.”